X2CommunityCore/X2WOTCCommunityHighlander/README.md

 # What version are we at?

-The working version of X2WOTCCommunityHighlander is 1.3.
+The working version of X2WOTCCommunityHighlander is pre-1.0.
-It supports Long War 2, version 1.4.

 # The Job List